Kubaba: Other texts

 In the so-called Weidner Chronicle, which is considered a derivative of the Sumerian King List, the order of Kubaba's dynasty and the dynasty of Akshak is switched around, with Puzur-Niraḫ reigning before her rather than later on.
 The section dedicated to her is poorly preserved.
-It relays how Kubaba was granted kingship by Marduk after he delivered an offering of fish to his temple Esagil.
+It relays how Kubaba was granted kingship by Marduk after she delivered an offering of fish to his temple Esagil.
 The composition is focused on conveying the message that kings who neglected to worship Marduk were rendered powerless, and to that end employs a number of anachronisms, this account being one of them.
-It is known from Neo-Assyrian and Neo-Babylonian copies, and was originally composed no earlier than around 1100 BCE.
+It is known from Neo-Assyrian and Neo-Babylonian copies, and was originally composed no earlier than c.
+1100 BCE.

 References to Kubaba are also known from texts focused on omens linked to liver divination.
 As noted by Beate Pongratz-Leisten, references to legendary rulers such as her, Gušur, Etana or Gilgamesh in works belonging to this category were meant to establish them as paradigmatic models of kingship.
 In one of the omen compendiums, the "omen of Kubaba" is the birth of an androgynous being with both a penis and a vagina.
 It is possible the birth of a sheep rather than a human is meant.
 Such an event is said to foretell that "the country of the king shall be ruined".
 Marten Stol argues that its negative character reflected a negative perception of a woman fulfilling a typically masculine role, that of a ruler.
 Other omens preserve a tradition according to which Kubaba was a warrior.